iotJumpway/Intel-Examples/Intel-Movidius/IDC-Classification/README.md

 5. Prepare your training dataset.
 6. Finetuning your training parameters.
 7. Train Inception V3 IDC Classification model on Intel® AI DevCloud.
-8. Train Inception V3 IDC Classification model on a local machine (CPU or GPU).
-9. Convert the model to a format suitable for the Movidius.
+8. Convert the model to a format suitable for the Movidius.
-10. Test the IDC classifier locally on the Linux development device.
+9. Test the IDC classifier locally on the Linux development device.
-11. Live IDC classification via the server / client.
+10. Live IDC classification via the server / client.
-12. Build an IoT connected alarm that will be triggered when IDC is detected.
+11. Build an IoT connected alarm that will be triggered when IDC is detected.

 ## Applications

 **Invasive Ductal Carcinoma (IDC) Classification Using Computer Vision & IoT** is made up of 7 core applications:

-- **Trainer:** A training program that allows you to train a convolutional neural network using a local Linux machine.
 - **DevCloudTrainer:** A training program that allows you to train a convolutional neural network using Intel® AI DevCloud.
 - **Evaluator:** An evaluation program for evaluating your model.
 - **Classifier:** A classification program for testing your model.